quinn-dougherty/wizards/README.md

 # Code

-It's parallelized as a Prefect task and compliant with [PEP 484](https://www.python.org/dev/peps/pep-0484/).
+Wizards is parallelized as a Prefect task and compliant with [PEP 484](https://www.python.org/dev/peps/pep-0484/).